 2. Offer yourself some understanding and sympathy.
 You are feeling a normal, healthy human emotion.
 That’s good.
 It means you’re engaged in the world, in relationships, and in your life.

 3. Talk about it.
 Research has shown that putting our thoughts and feelings into words to another person can change our brain patterns, getting us out of difficult ruts and helping us to process painful experiences.
-As I explain here, this is one of the reasons talk therapy works, but it’s also why talking to friends and family can help us get through difficult times.
+As I explain here , this is one of the reasons talk therapy works, but it’s also why talking to friends and family can help us get through difficult times.

 4. Take care of your mind and your body.
 Numerous researchers have shown that doing the basic work of eating well, getting enough sleep, and getting some exercise is important to managing psychic pain.
 Mind-body practices, like yoga, mindfulness, and meditation, can lower the body’s production of stress hormones, reduce physical and emotional strain, and even alter some of the neural pathways that cause emotional pain.
-You can read some interesting discussions of the ways that mindfulness affects our emotions and our bodies by clicking here and here.
+You can read some interesting discussions of the ways that mindfulness affects our emotions and our bodies by clicking here and here .

-5. Even if it isn't something you would do, it can help you to move on if you make some room for the possibility that the person who ghosted you thought that he or she was doing the right thing.
+5. Even if it isn't something you would do, it can help to make some room for the possibility that the person who ghosted you thought that he or she was doing the right thing.
 It may have been cowardly, but I have been told by some people who have ghosted someone else that they believed it was the easiest way to let the other person down.
 "It's better than some lame excuse that just makes the other person feel bad anyway," said one woman.
 "The message gets across."

 6. Let it go.
 Whatever happened, you will feel better when you move on.
 Of course, you can’t do it until you’re ready, and give yourself permission to take care of yourself and move at your own pace, not anyone else’s.
 But as the old saying goes, the best thing to do when a horse has thrown you is to get back in the saddle as quickly as possible.
 It’s normal to be worried about being thrown again, but when you’re happily dating someone else, the ghoster will be nothing more than a ghost in your distant memory.